Got a vision? Create a Kiez!

 Do not underestimate your camp’s budget needs.
 Count on an average cost per person between 60-120€ per person depending on what you bring.
 One advice: do not let people pay on-site, as that causes money-hassle and puts too much pressure on the person arranging the budget.
 How previous camps have done it: have camp prices that increase by time, so people are motivated to transfer in time (potentially with the policy that this is refundeable).
 You could also consider low-income camp prices.

-Kiez Burn is not a festival with a big main stage.
+Kiez Burn is not a festival.
+Nor is it an event with a big main stage.
 Instead, Kieze are the heart and soul of the event, becoming the best places for people and groups to perform.
 Your Kiez could be one of those places, and you could even organise your own performances or music.
 Many camps bring their own sounds systems and provide a variety of entertainment.
 You can also think of collaborating with other Kieze to fill your space with new artists or to find new spaces to perform!

 Workshops are a fantastic way to interact with other Kiez Burn participants.
 Is there a workshop that your camp could host?
 Perhaps you could provide a space where others could host their workshops?
 Please plan head!
 We hope there will be someone taking up workshop organization and/or program printing.
 More information